laurGeo/milestone-4-ecomm-site/README.md

 ## UX ##
 This website is not just for a history enthusiast, but for the general public who have an interest in history.
 Although it is aimed at those who have more knowledge about historic artifacts, the simple design and UI makes it accessible to anyone curious to look at it.

+The UI is very simple.
+The colours are light, and i chose to use the bootstrap 'error' yellow to use as the background for the footer and the header.
+These stick out compared to the pale background.
+All items are displayed using cards, which are easy on the eye.
+The font is a google font that is slightly different but also very legible.

 The general flow of the site is very simple.
 The user will visit the site, and whether or not they are logged in they can browse through the products.
 The products page is paginated so that not too many products show up at once.